lisahughlett/chowdown/_recipes/chicken-vegetable-pot-pie.md

 - 1 1/2 Cup Chicken Broth
 - 2/3 Cup milk
 - 2-3 Cup cooked turkey or chicken
-- 2-3 Cup mixed vegetables (potatoes, carrots, peas, corn, celery and broccoli)
+- 2-3 Cup mixed vegetables (potatoes, carrots, peas, corn)
 - Pillsbury pie crust (or your homemade pie crust)

 directions:
 - Preheat oven to 425° F
 - Remove the crust from the fridge to start warming up
 - Melt butter and add onion